umd-db/cmsc424-fall2024/project2/README.md

 You don't need to check if the airline has flown out of the airport, just check that it operates out of it. (i.e, you don't need to check the `flewon` table).

 You're given the following views.
-You don't need to include them in the `queries.py` file, but you need to create them manually if you want to test your query in `psql`.
+You don't need to create them, we have already populated them in the database.

 ```
 CREATE VIEW flights_airports AS